gameraccoon/scripter/README.md

 # scripter

-Do you feel like you are automating your daily routines too much?
-There is no such thing as "too much" when it comes to automation.

 ![scripter_animation](https://github.com/gameraccoon/scripter/assets/24990031/39a17a9e-0835-49a5-910e-62785a48ec98)

 [![Builds and tests](https://github.com/gameraccoon/scripter/actions/workflows/rust.yml/badge.svg)](https://github.com/gameraccoon/scripter/actions/workflows/rust.yml)

-A simple and lightweight GUI front-end for your scripts.
+A simple and lightweight GUI for running your scripts.

-- Run your existing scripts with one or two clicks
+- Run your existing scripts with a couple of clicks
 - Schedule batches of scripts and see the progress of their execution
-- Add notification scripts that signal when the execution is done (e.g., send yourself a [pushover](https://pushover.net/) notification)
+- Add notification scripts that signal when the execution is done (e.g., send yourself a [ntfy](https://ntfy.sh/) push)
 - Share your scripts with non-programmers in a more user-friendly way
 - Spend less time on typing and context switching